 Generating Clean Horizons

-A program managed by DGS & USM to assist with the States renewable energy portfolio, currently provides approximatly16% of State Government’s annual electricity from three large scale wind and solar installations.
+A program managed by DGS & USM assists with the States' renewable energy portfolio, by purchasing electricity from three large scale wind and solar installations.
 DGS works with State agencies in the development and implementation of additional renewable projects throughout the State.

 These contracts are with the following entities: